Liul-Abera/mern-fullstack-music-app/README.md

 # Author - Liul Abera

-        Alx-africa Student
+        Alx-Africa Student
-        liul Abera
+        Liul Abera

 # This app is created for the purpose of Alx Final portifolio project